Saturday, 7 October 2017

 An old home in Hadali(30.08.2015.)

 Now something about Muhammad Ali Asad Bhatti.
 He was born in Hadali in 1960.
 He did his matric from the Government High School Hadali and then joined the army in 1979, where he served as a wireless operator and retired as a Havaldar (Sergeant).
-Due to his literary bend of mind, his unit officers regularly appointed him to arrange unit events, like stage dramas etc. He retired in 1996.
+Due to his literary bent of mind, his unit officers regularly appointed him to arrange unit events, like stage dramas, etc. He retired in 1996.

 Due to his interest in literature, Asad Bhatti already knew Khushwant Singh and had read some of his works.
 But he did not know that this great writer was born in Hadali, his own hometown.
 He also could not meet Khushwant Singh when he came to Hadali in 1986, as he was away serving in the army.
 When he learned about this visit, he decided to establish contact with him.
 He wrote his first letter to Khushwant Singh in 1990.
-He did not have his address and simply wrote Khushwant Singh, Delhi, India.
+He did not have his address and simply wrote "Khushwant Singh, Delhi, India."
 Though he did not have high expectations of receiving a reply, to his surprise and delight, he received one within a month.
 Thus started a pen friendship through letters which lasted until the very end of the life of Khushwant Singh.
 Asad always wrote in Urdu and Khushwant replied in English.
-Back then it was not easy because Asad Bhatti was still serving in the army and it raised eyebrows in some circles.
+Back then it was not easy because Asad Bhatti was still serving in the army, and it raised eyebrows in some circles.
 In all, he received about a dozen letters from Khushwant Singh.

-Home of Asad Bhatti's brother.
-In this room, he keeps a small library, in the name of Khushwant Singh.
+Home of Asad Bhatti’s brother.
+In this room, he maintains a small library named after Khushwant Singh.
 (30.08.2015.)

 Khushwant Singh Library